dutchaug/beginners-workshop/lesson05/README.md

 ## What you'll learn in this lesson
 * Basic understanding of **Fragment**s
 * Basic understanding of **ViewPager**s and the **FragmentPagerAdapter**
-* Asynchronously retrieving images with the Picasso library
 * Playing (animal ;-) sounds

 ## Introduction
-In the previous lesson you learned about the **ListView**.
+In the [previous lesson](../lesson04) you learned about the [**ListView**](http://developer.android.com/guide/topics/ui/layout/listview.html).
 This is a vertically scrolling list of items which fluently scrolls up and down.
 There is no horizontal **ListView** in the Android SDK, but if you Google for this you will find many open source implementations of views doing exactly this.
 The [TwoWayView](https://github.com/lucasr/twoway-view) is one of these open source implementations which can horizontally scroll a list of items.
 However, if you want to horizontally scroll a generic view which is larger than the screen width you can wrap a **ViewGroup** in a [**HorizontalScrollView**](http://developer.android.com/reference/android/widget/HorizontalScrollView.html), which _is_ a standard view.

 In many apps you see another horizontal scroll UI pattern where you can swipe a single _page_.
-When you drag the view the next view comes into view and when you release the view the control snaps to the nearest view.
+When you drag the view left or right the next view comes into view and when you release the view the control snaps to the _nearest_ view.
 When you _fling_ it quickly snaps to the next page, but never more than one.
 (If you fling a **ListView** or a **SrollView** in general it will simple scroll on and slow down and eventually stop at some position).

 An implementation of this UI Pattern is the [**ViewPager**](http://developer.android.com/reference/android/support/v4/view/ViewPager.html) which is not part of the standard Android SDK, but was introduced in something called the **Android support package**.
 This support package is a mechanism to be able port back new functionality and components to be used on lower level Android operating systems.
 The **ViewPager** needs an implementation of [**PagerAdapter**](http://developer.android.com/reference/android/support/v4/view/PagerAdapter.html) to populate the pages inside the **ViewPager**.
 The implementation we will use in this lesson is the [**FragmentPagerAdapter**](http://developer.android.com/reference/android/support/v4/app/FragmentPagerAdapter.html) which introduces yet another powerful UI concept, the **Fragment**.